Summertime Safety: Healthy Pet/Happy Pet 1

 Bee and wasp stings are a problem for our pets in the summer months.

 Snakes and snakebites are very common and require immediate veterinary intervention.
 For these conditions, be sure you know where the nearest emergency room is, and ask your veterinarian what to do should your pet encounter a bug, parasite or other venomous creature.

 Hot Surfaces.
 Sidewalks, truck beds, sandy beaches, parking lots and many other surfaces your dog (or cat) walks on will be especially hot during the summer months.
 Just being aware of this will help you decide when the best time is to take your dog for a walk on the beach or through the neighborhood.

 Choose early mornings or later evenings for walks with your dog.
 It’s too hot during the rest of the day anyway, considering your dog wears a full fur coat every season of the year.

 Family Cookouts.
-Most of us love to cook outside in the summer and enjoy good barbeque.
+Most of us love to cook outside in the summer and enjoy a good barbeque.
 This is one of the most common hazards we see in the veterinary hospital in the summertime – dogs that have eaten food items they shouldn’t have.
-Some of the worst things are barbequed meat, corn on the cob, fruit pits, bones and food attached to toothpicks or skewers.
-Occasionally they will eat metal BBQ utensils, knives and other dangerous items.
-All of these will cause extreme gastrointestinal inflammation, vomiting, diarrhea and very often pancreatitis.
+Some of the worst things are barbequed meat, corn on the cob, fruit pits, bones, and food attached to toothpicks or skewers.
+Occasionally they will eat metal BBQ utensils, knives, and other dangerous items.
+All of these will cause extreme gastrointestinal inflammation, vomiting, diarrhea, and very often pancreatitis.
 Be extra watchful over your pets if they are allowed to be a part of your family’s barbeque parties this summer.
 Every emergency veterinarian I know has taken interesting and unusual items out of a patient’s stomach at some point – usually in the summertime.